phsueh/job-hawk/README.md

 Job Hawk is a job search and networking-oriented app built with React and Rails.
 It leverages the USAJobs API and allows users to contribute content that can be viewed by users or visitors of the app.

+## Features
+* Users can search for jobs from USAJobs
+* Vistors of website can view public posts that were contributed by users
+* Users can create an account
+* Users can post public and non public content that can be shared to users and visitors of the app

 ## Requirements

 - Ruby 2.7.4